tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

 # Review

-Before I jump into deriving how XP is calculated and the encounter balancing equation, let review how an encounter's difficulty is determined in chapter 13 of the _Basic Rules_.
+Before jumping into deriving the encounter balancing equation and how XP is calculated, let's review how an encounter's difficulty is determined in chapter 13 of the _Basic Rules_.

 The first step in the process is to calculate the XP thresholds for the PCs, which is done by adding up all of the PCs' individual XP thresholds,